NoLoPhe/TransPose/install_note.md

 # Tutorial

-Installation takes about 1 hour
+This tutorial installs Pytorch using CPU, the installation takes about 1 hour

 ## Download